radar/ryanbigg.com/_posts/2022-11-24-the-gem-foundation.markdown

 **UPDATE #3**: As it's now the 1st of February, yet another payment of $35USD has been made to the Hanami organisation on GitHub.
 This brings our total of donations up to $173.

+**UPDATE #4**: As it's now the 1st of March, yet another payment of $35USD has been made to the Hanami organisation on GitHub.
+This brings our total of donations up to $208.

 Here's a helpful chart to track our donations:

 ![The Gem Foundation donations](/images/gem-foundation/donations.png)